astronomer/docs/software/single-node-install.md

 ## Step 1: Set Up Airflow's metadata database

 In Airflow, the metadata database is responsible for keeping a record of all tasks across DAGs and their corresponding status (queued, scheduled, running, success, failed, etc).
-To set up the metadata DB:
+To set up the metadata database:

 1. Create a database user named `airflow`: